 To get the best price on your strawberry plants, be sure to compare prices by using the Buy Strawberry Plants directory.

 Also, if you wish to fill out your garden with more than just strawberries, many of the suppliers have significant offerings of other seeds and plants for your enjoyment.
-Some of the ones with many offerings are Burpee, Burgess, and Nature Hills.
+Some of the ones with many offerings are Burpee, Blooming Bulb, and Nature Hills.
 Good luck with your endeavors, and happy gardening!

 [ how many strawberry plants per person ]

 Strawberry Plants .org exists to help spread the passion for growing and eating strawberries.
 However, manpower is limited.
 If you have a question related to strawberries, feel free to submit it or post it as a comment.
 Please be patient, though, as it may take some time before your question is addressed.